Unveiling Economic Power: Understanding GDP’s Impact

 3. Production approach

 The production approach measures GDP by adding up the value added at each stage of production.
-It takes into account the value of intermediate goods and services used in the production process to avoid double-counting.
+It takes into account the value of intermediate goods and services used in the production to avoid double-counting.
 This approach provides a detailed view of the different sectors of the economy and is often used for analyzing productivity and efficiency.

 The Importance of GDP